wOOOt/firstTrigger/README.md

 Remember when we manually checked to see if our trigger worked in step 5 of the previous section?
 We basically want to do the exact same thing in our test class, but programmatically:

-1. Create a new Account and save it
+1. Create a new Account and save it.
-2. Check to see if a Case was automatically created on the Account
+2. Check to see if a Case was automatically created on the Account.
-3. Make sure the Case was created with the proper fields populated
+3. Make sure the Case was created with the proper fields populated.

 ###Step 1: Set up your test class###
 In this step we’ll set up our general test class template.